Select Page

 Oak tree

-The antique trees of Sherwood Forest have eras of tales to tell, but the Major Oak, an ageing giant, said to have been a hideaway to Robin Hood and his merry men gang, is a tree that is known worldwide.
+Sherwood is home to an ancient royal forest in Nottinghamshire, England, having a historic association with the legend of Robin Hood.
+The area has been wooded since the end of the Last Glacial Period, and The antique trees of Sherwood Forest have eras of tales to tell, but the Major Oak, an ageing giant, said to have been a hideaway to Robin Hood and his gang of merry men, is a tree that is known worldwide.
 With thousands of nature lovers visiting each year, it’s no surprise that this 1000-year-old oak tree situated in the heart of Nottinghamshire, has won the popular vote for England’s Tree of the Year in 2014.

 Sycamore Gap

-The Sycamore Gap is the most photographed tree in England and Wales.
-It stands singular in a dramatic dip in Hadrian’s Wall path in the Northumberland National Park.
+The Sycamore Gap was the most photographed tree in England and Wales.
+It stood singular in a dramatic dip in Hadrian’s Wall path in the Northumberland National Park.
 In 2016, this maturing giant tree took the crown for English Tree of the Year in the Woodland Trust’s awards.
-Fun fact: This famous tree is also known as the ‘Robin Hood’ tree following its appearance in the 1991 film Robin Hood: Prince of Thieves.
+Fun fact: This famous tree was also known as the ‘Robin Hood’ tree following its appearance in the 1991 film Robin Hood: Prince of Thieves.
+Unfortunately, just a stump is now left but the Sycamore Gap tree is regenerating itself, delighting experts.
+The same ranger who found the tree chopped down last September recently made a much happier discovery – 8 new shoots sprouting from the stump!

 Llangernyw Yew